📝 Managing Strings & Languages

 📖 Approach

-- We use Android’s resource system for localizing strings and Compose Multiplatform Resources for localizing strings in common code (Kotlin Multiplatform).
+- We use Android’s resource system for localizing strings in Android-only modules.

 - Source language is English (American English, represented as